M.Ed. and Initial Teaching License in Elementary Education

 A bachelor's degree and 2.80 GPA is required.

-(If you have completed an elementary education foundations degree from the University of Minnesota, you have completed all the prerequisite coursework).
+Exception: If you have completed an elementary education foundations degree from the University of Minnesota, you have completed all the prerequisite coursework.
+You will select the "fall term" as your start term when applying.

 For more detailed admissions information, visit the M.Ed. and Initial Teaching License admissions page.